 “So I see.”
 Her chuckles died away and silence returned to the hilltop and they both allowed it.
-She didn’t mind his presence on her hill and he felt oddly relaxed just sitting under the stars.
+She didn’t seem to mind his presence on her hill and he felt oddly relaxed just sitting under the stars.
 After what seemed like hours, she stirred slightly, pulling out a watch to check the time with a sigh.

-“It’s time for me to go to work.”
-She said to him, getting to her feet to stretch.
+“It’s time for me to go to work,” she said to him, getting to her feet to stretch.
 “I should get back before my squad comes looking for me.
 Good night, Zolf.
 Nice meeting you.”
 Her footsteps faded into the night as he looked after her retreating form.

 Once more she haunted the edges, listening to the conversations of her fellow soldiers, never joining in.
 Early on in the campaign, when her squad had first been called up, she would step into the light, sitting with others around the fires to talk about inconsequential things, the moments that make up life.
 But once word got around about what her squad did the atmosphere changed.
 The fires became less welcoming as time went on, faces turned away to hide expressions.
 Shooting someone in the face was fine, but cutting their throat from behind in the dark apparently wasn’t.
 So she went back to being a ghost on the edge of light, listening to the daily lives of the men who fought in the daylight.
 Her time was the night.

 “You’re here early.”
 She didn’t show any surprise at finding him already seated against their rock.
-It was theirs now; he joined her on the hilltop almost every night now.
+It was theirs now; he joined her on the hilltop almost every night.
 Most times they simply exchanged greetings, watching the fires flicker like earthborn stars until it was time for her to go to work.
 Less often, they chatted quietly about inconsequential things – the weather, camp food, the sand that got into everything.
 Occasionally they spoke of things important to each, discussions that defined who they were.

 “I wanted to get out of camp for a while.
 Figured this place might be empty and you wouldn’t mind.”

 “No, I don’t mind at all.
 No one comes here since they realized I do.
 I think the other soldiers are afraid of me.
-The rest of my squad, my partner, they don’t have any problems blending in with the rest of the soldiers, but me… They’re afraid of the Angel of Death.
+The rest of my squad, my partner, they don’t have any problems blending in with the rest of the soldiers, but me….
+They’re afraid of the Angel of Death.
 So I come here to be alone.”
 He noticed her voice showed no emotions when she said that.
 As if being feared by her own people didn’t bother her.
 It surprised him because he’d not met anyone that felt the same way he did about public opinion.

 “And that doesn’t bother you at all?
 Having others afraid of you?”